 Despite existing research on academic stress, significant gaps remain in our understanding of its underlying causes, particularly concerning the impact of modern factors like remote learning, digital burnout, and social isolation (Son et al., 2020).
 Most research focuses on traditional classroom settings, neglecting the unique challenges of virtual learning and the diverse ways academic stress manifests across different cultures.
 The detrimental effects of academic stress on mental health, academic performance, and social well-being underscore the urgent need for targeted research to inform the development of effective and inclusive interventions.
 This study aims to identify key contributors to academic stress across various learning environments and student populations.
 The findings were disseminated through academic journals, conferences, and workshops to provide evidence-based support for educators, policymakers, and mental health professionals in addressing this critical issue.

-Objective Of The Study
+1.2 Objective of the Study

 This study determined the mediating effect of the classroom environment on the relationship between social skills and academic stress among the college students.

 Specifically, this sought to answer the following questions